Trading FAQs: Margin

 • What is day trading?

-Day trading is defined as buying and selling the same security—or executing a short sale and then buying the same security— during the same business day in a margin account.
-Pattern day traders, as defined by FINRA (Financial Industry Regulatory Authority) rules must adhere to specific guidelines for minimum equity and meeting day trade margin calls.
+Day trading is defined as buying and selling the same security—or executing a short sale and then buying the same security—during the same business day in a margin account.
+Pattern day traders, as defined by FINRA (Financial Industry Regulatory Authority) rules, must adhere to specific guidelines for minimum equity and meet day trade margin calls.

 • How do I know if I'm classified as a day trader?